smitz94/Projects/Credit-card-fraud/README.md

 ### CONCLUSION

 Closer the AUC to 1 better the model's performance over the dataset.
 Hence, we can see Linear Regression and Random Forest model have close AUC.
 Therefore we can choose either of them.
-Here we can choose Random Forest.
+Here we can choose **Random Forest**.